 During an inspection, professional pest inspectors pay particular attention to all forms of timber; after all, that’s where termites do their damage.
 As such, the available framework of the house is typically of chief concern.
 Things like joints and rafters must be looked at closely.
 Mouldings, skirtings, cupboards, doors and windows – if made out of timber – should be looked at.
 Basically, anything that would make an amenable meal for these destructive pests must be taken into account; otherwise, an unpleasant surprise might rear its head later on.

 If you think inspectors will only look inside your new home’s four walls, think again.
 A truly thorough inspection will also include outdoor structures like fences and out buildings.
 Beyond man made structures, pest inspectors will look at trees and other timbers for signs of timber pests.
 Items such as firewood or garden decorations such wooden logs and posts are also inspected.
 The goal is to ensure that absolutely no termites are living anywhere on your property, since they can quickly migrate into the home and are so good at hiding that you won’t realise it until major damage is done.
+Be sure to have the inspector inspect the roof too, or consider hire a roof repairs company.
+You can also try companies like Roof Restore who can help inspect your Roof.

 Tests That Pest Inspectors Use –